Which city has the world's best taxis?

 Another survivor, the Ambassador has been rolling off production lines and into taxi ranks since 1948.

-Resistant to streamlining, the Amby's vintage curves, turban-friendly headroom and radio permanently tuned to atrocious Hindi pop have endeared it to generations of Indian passengers.
+Resistant to streamlining, the Amby's vintage curves, turban-friendly headroom and radio permanently tuned to atrocious Hindi pop have endeared it to generations of passengers in Kolkata and other Indian cities.

 Tip factor: If you tipped someone to hail the cab and someone else to load in your luggage, you'll be relieved to hear Indian taxi drivers don't expect tips.